Reds inch closer to playoffs with 4-1 win over Pirates

 Pittsburgh’s only run came in the fourth on Ke’Bryan Hayes’ double and Colin Moran’s single.

-Tejay Antone and Lucas Sims combined for three innings of shutout relief before Amir Garrett pitched the ninth for his first save, getting help from Goodwin’s grab that robbed Moran of a leadoff homer to center field.
+Tejay Antone and Lucas Sims combined for three innings of shutout relief before Amir Garrett pitched the ninth for his first career save, getting help from Goodwin’s grab that robbed Moran of a leadoff homer to center field.

 The Reds took a 3-0 lead in the first while Joe Musgrove was throwing 28 pitches.
 Shogo Akiyama and Nick Castellanos opened the inning with singles and Joey Votto walked.
 Jesse Winker forced Votto at the plate with a chopper to Musgrove, but the right-hander hit Mike Moustakas on the left foot with a pitch to force in a run.